 Acute mountain sickness (AMS), which is the mildest form of altitude sickness, generally strikes at elevations greater than 2,500 m.
 The Annapurna Circuit trek takes us as high as 5,416 m above sea level!

 Triggers for AMS include exertion (which you’ll be experiencing) and rapid changes in elevation.
 AMS affects roughly 40 to 50% of lowland people who then go and sleep at high altitude.
 Common symptoms of altitude sickness are headache, tiredness, nausea, dizziness, and shortness of breath.
-While we don’t wish you to scare you, forewarned is forearmed.
-It’s best that you visit your GP before you trip, get a check up, and then have him or her prescribe the anti-altitude sickness medication that’s best for you.
+While we don’t wish to scare you, forewarned is forearmed.
+You should visit your GP before you trip, get a check-up, and then have him or her prescribe the anti-altitude sickness medication that’s best for you.

 We recommend you visit your GP before the trip to get some anti-altitude sickness medication.